vb-consulting/Norm.net/Documentation/reference/extension-methods.md

     .Read<int>("select count(*) from my_table");
 ```

-- If, this example is executed in method named `CallerInfoTest` that is located in a file `/home/MyProject/Examples.cs` at line 100 - this example will print out the following console output:
+- If this example is executed in a method named `CallerInfoTest` that is located in a file `/home/MyProject/Examples.cs` at line 100 - this example will print out the following console output:

 ```markdown
 /*